+After 24 hours on the go, three rescuers remained at the top of a 110m pitch.
+We had rigged a tracking line with a 70m offset with a small team of rescuers.
 With a larger team, we hauled the patient as well as lots of equipment up the pitch.

-As we were carrying over 100kgs of rescue gear out to the entrance, I thought ‘there must be a better way?’
+After a quick calculation and realised we had achieved over 1000m of hauling in 24 hours!
+Then, as we were carrying over 100kgs of rescue gear out to the entrance, I thought ‘there must be a better way?’

 Question: What can 1000m of hauling in 24hrs do?

-Answer: To be honest, it nearly broke me, but most importantly it got me thinking and questioning what we do.
+Answer: To be honest, it nearly broke me, but most importantly, it got me thinking and questioning what we do.

+First, we must stop and analyse what we need and then act.
 Contrary to what you might think the latest rope rescue equipment and high-end techniques are not necessarily going to help you achieve your goals.

 Every month we email out new information that helps you improve.